ZHaskell/docs/Z-IO/BIO-Streaming.md

             return Nothing

-    -- implement pull operation, which is called after input ended -- here we choose to directly return trailing bytes -- depend on usage, you may throw it away, or add some padding pull_ trailingRef = do
+    -- implement pull operation, which is called after input ended -- here we choose to return trailing bytes directly -- depending on usage, you may throw it away or add some padding pull_ trailingRef = do
         trailing <- readIORef trailingRef
         if V.null trailing